-Currently these contributions are capped at $180,000 a year.
+From 1 July 2017 these contributions are capped at $100,000 a year.
 If you’re under age 65 any time during a year, you’re able to apply the ‘bring-forward’ rule.
-This allows you to make up to three years’ worth of non-concessional contributions (currently $540,000) at any point during a three-year period.
+This allows you to make up to three years’ worth of non-concessional contributions totaling $300,000 at any point during a three-year period.

-In addition, from 1 July 2017 the Government will no longer allow you to make any further non-concessional contributions once your total super balance reaches $1.6 million.
+In addition, the Government will no longer allow you to make any further non-concessional contributions once your total super balance reaches $1.6 million.

 Extra tax may apply if you make contributions above your non-concessional cap.